15 Best Things To Do In Japan: What To Do For Fun In Japan

 Japanese gardens are famously pristine and photogenic.
 There are lots of them all over Japan, and they’re great for a relaxing walk.

-The pics below are from the garden at Tenryu-ji Temple in Kyoto.
+The pictures below are from the garden at Tenryu-ji Temple in Kyoto.

-It’s always fun to travel by train, and Japan has some of the best.
-The trains here are very efficient and some of the rural routes can be incredibly scenic.
+It’s always fun to travel by train, and Japan has some of the world’s coolest trains.
+They’re very efficient, and some of the rural routes can be incredibly scenic.

 A lot of the famous landmarks of Japan can be seen in the three popular cities of Osaka, Kyoto, and Tokyo.

-Don’t forget Mount Fuji, which is possible to visit on a long day trip from Tokyo!
+Don’t forget natural landmarks like Mount Fuji and Lake Kawaguchi, which are possible to visit on a long day trip from Tokyo!

 Japan is full of ancient temples and shrines, and they’re as interesting as they are photogenic.

-A lot of the best ones are in the Kyoto area (IMO), but every island in Japan has unique temples with their own designs and history.
+A lot of the best ones are in the Kyoto area in my opinion, but every island in Japan has unique temples with their own nice designs and history.

 A few of our top recommendations would be Sensoji Temple (Tokyo), Kinkakuji Temple (Kyoto), and the Fushimi Inari Shrine (Kyoto).